 While Ike is new to the program, he is seeing similarities in the way information flows through auditorium systems every time he works.
 To him, one of the best things about the program is that it teaches critical thinking and problem solving, skills that can be utilized in any problem or situation.

 Riesbeck appreciates the field of ITS and its complete permeability into any type of environment, “You’re using the things that the computer science and the electrical engineers build and you’re advising people how to use those things in the everyday world.”
 He highlights the network and business components of the field as something that many overlook.

 When asked how he would describe ITS, Ike replied, “Do you want to know how the internet works?
 In turn, do you want to know how information works?
-ITS will teach you that.”Tags: Information and Telecommunication Systems, Ohio University, Scripps College
+ITS will teach you that.”Tags: Information and Telecommunication Systems, ITS, McClure School, Memorial Auditorium, Ohio University, Scripps College